h2oai/sparkling-water/doc/design/supported_platforms.rst

     --driver-memory=8G --num-executors=3 --executor-memory=3G --conf "spark.executor.extraClassPath=-XX:MaxPermSize=384m -Dhdp.version=current"
     sparkling-water-assembly-2.1.9-all.jar

-When submitting sparkling water application to HDP Cluster, the command to submit may look like:
+When submitting a Sparkling Water application to an HDP Cluster, the command to submit may look like:

 .. code:: bash